axibase/atsd-use-cases/how-to/atsd-sandbox/monitor-ssl-expiry-dates/README.md

 ![Expiration rule](images/expiration-approaching.png)

-#### Disable not necessary notifications
+#### Disable Unnecessary Notifications

-To disable notifications for a list of domains you should edit the collection containing a blacklist.
+To disable notifications for a list of domains, edit the collection containing the blacklist.

 To open the collection login to the *ATSD* interface located on [https://localhost:8443]() with default credentials:

 ```properties
 user=axibase
 password=axibase